 Understanding your brand’s overall reputation isn’t enough.
 In today’s increasingly competitive game of local SEO and SEM, you need to understand how your institution’s brand is perceived within specific markets and geographic locations.
 Bank marketers also need to drill down to understand the perception of specific financial professionals and products.

-Bank branding entails more than an overall reputation.
-It boils down to how consumers view the institution in individual SEO and geographic markets.
+Branding entails more than an overall reputation.
+It boils down to how consumers view a financial institution in individual SEO and geographic markets.

 Develop a system or invest in a service that aggregates and analyzes reviews across various first- and third-party platforms.
 That allows you to generate reports on reputation management, sentiment analysis and competitive intelligence.
 The insights gleaned from these reports empower you to optimize your business, outmaneuver competitors and mitigate risk.

-2. Take a Proactive Approach to Generating Reviews
+2. Take a Proactive Approach to Generating Customer Reviews

 Overall, customers have to be either really pleased or really upset to initiate a review on their own.
 That means reviews tend toward a reverse bell curve of five-star and one-star reviews.
 The result is an average score somewhere in the middle that reflects poorly on your business.

 So it’s not enough to sit back and wait for testimonials and endorsements to come in.
 Instead, get proactive by soliciting reviews.
 That could be as lightweight as verbally asking clients and partners to leave a review on your website.
 Or you could take a more advanced approach by sending automated requests at important moments in the customer life cycle.
 Many systems automatically trigger an email, for example, when a new client is done onboarding, a mortgage is approved, or an annual meeting with a wealth advisor is completed.